Joey Gallo Player Props: Twins vs. Cardinals

-On Tuesday, Joey Gallo (.143 on-base percentage in past 10 games, 145 points below season-long percentage) and the Minnesota Twins face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 7:45 PM ET.
+The Minnesota Twins, including Joey Gallo (.120 slugging percentage in past 10 games, including zero homers), battle starting pitcher Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Royals.
+He had a hitless showing in his last game (0-for-2) against the Cardinals.

 Joey Gallo Game Info & Props vs. the Cardinals